 The AMWHO UGA Chapter allows students interested in global health, health policy, diplomacy, and health care to engage in scholarly discourse by simulating the World Health Assembly.
 AMWHO UGA is chapter of the National American Mock WHO, based at UNC Chapel Hill, which stands as the national model-WHO organization for leading annual simulations in different universities.
 The organization strives to create chapters across the nation, where students can debate and form local conferences, and gather delegations from their school to attend AMWHO’s national conferences.
 The organization’s entire purpose is centered around interactive student learning on pertinent global health events like the World Health Assembly.
 Facebook page: https://www.facebook.com/AMWHO.UGA/

 The G Dawgs is the gerontology student group at UGA.
 It is affiliated with the Institute of Gerontology and Sigma Phi Omega, the professional honors society in gerontology.

 Members of the group include students from a variety of disciplines interested in gerontology, and any UGA student interested in aging issues is welcome to join the G Dawgs.
 One of the goals of the group is to link those interested in gerontology at UGA with other students and faculty with similar interests.
 The G Dawgs organize events on campus throughout the year, including meetings, guest speakers, panel presentations, and networking receptions.
 Community involvement is also a vital part of the G Dawg mission.
 Students participate in community activities such as: the Alzheimer’s Memory Walk, Be a Santa to a Senior, Food Drives, and more.
-For more information contact us here or by joining the G Dawgs Facebook group.
+For more information visit the G Dawgs Facebook group.

 Delta Omega – Beta Chi Chapter